alpha037/atlas-orion/README.md

 # Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
+For more details, check out the [contributing guidelines](CONTRIBUTING.md).

 1. Fork the Project.
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).